davidkun/HyperSpectralToolbox/functions/README.md

 throughout this code.

 M Data matrix.
 Defined as an image of spectral signatures or vectors:
-  Mm×n×p.
+  Mmï¿½nï¿½p.
 Or, defined as a long vector of spectral signatures:
-  M(m·n)×p.
+  M(mï¿½n)ï¿½p.
 N The total number of pixels.
-For example N = m · n. m Number of rows in the image. n Number of columns in the image. p Number of bands.
+For example N = m ï¿½ n. m Number of rows in the image. n Number of columns in the image. p Number of bands.